 \subsection{Multi-Agent Reinforcement Learning}

-Deep multi-agent reinforcement learning (MARL) has exhibited success in various game tasks~\cite{gronauer2022multi}, such as StarCraft II~\cite{vinyals2019grandmaster} and Stratego~\cite{perolat2022mastering}.
-Despite a series of value decomposition methods~\cite{sunehag2017value, rashid2020monotonic}, recently, PPO~\cite{schulman2017proximal} based multi-agent policy gradient (MAPG) methods~\cite{foerster2018counterfactual, lowe2017multi}, e.g. IPPO~\cite{de2020independent}, MAPPO~\cite{yu2022surprising} and HATRPO~\cite{kuba2021trust} have demonstrated significant performance across popular benchmarks.
-One notable example is the Multi-agent Mujoco (\textit{Ma-MuJoCo})~\cite{peng2021facmac} domain which splits the joints of Mujoco robot tasks~\cite{brockman2016openai} into different agents and formulates it as a multi-agent cooperative task.
-Although such Mujoco tasks were traditionally used to benchmark single-agent RL methods, MARL approaches also show competitive performance.
-Therefore, it motivates us to elucidate the connection between MARL and SARL paradigms and their applicability to complex robotic systems.
+Deep multi-agent reinforcement learning has exhibited success in various tasks~\cite{gronauer2022multi, zhao2024optimistic, zhaolearning}.
+One notable example is the Multi-agent Mujoco~\cite{peng2021facmac} domain, which splits the joints of Mujoco robot tasks~\cite{brockman2016openai} into different agents and formulates it as a multi-agent cooperative task.
+Although such Mujoco tasks were traditionally used to benchmark single-agent RL methods, MARL approaches also show competitive performance~\cite{zhao2024optimistic, li2025agentmixer}.
+Therefore, it motivates us to investigate the connection between MARL and SARL paradigms and their applicability to complex robotic systems.

-Existing literature concerning the partial observation problem in MARL and Dec-POMDP mostly focuses on mitigating the impact of partial observation by sharing more information~\cite{liu2023partially} or approximating the underlying full-state belief by a variety of methods, such as mean-field method~\cite{he2021many}, agents modeling~\cite{papoudakis2021agent}, etc. In contrast, inspired by the framework of TD-POMDP (Section~\ref{sec:td-pomdp}), we attempt to leverage the inherent structure of many practical multi-robot tasks to harness the potential of partial observation.